-The topic of plagiarism is addressed in Section 2.B. of CMU's Policy on Academic Integrity.
+Plagiarism is addressed in Section 2.B. of CMU's Policy on Academic Integrity (login required).

 Plagiarism is presenting the work or ideas of another in your research without properly acknowledging the source.
 If you use the work of someone else and either knowingly or inadvertently claim it as your own creation you are committing an act of plagiarism.